zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

 we  have lots  of tools and techniques  to perform this task .  we can suggest   solution  base current  situation in organization like budget , resources or time frame and importance  of task . to perfrom this task we  can use cloud soltuion azure  like data factory  kind of stuff ..  or tools  like  SSIS  packages or  pentaho ETL  tool  ..

-* my solution
+#### My solution

 i have  choose  airflow tool as Orchestration purpose and we will develop python pipline  and we will deploy  on airlfow . as we know airflow is open source . secure and have lots  of support from community. it  also support if we  are moving to big data setup .. airflow supports  spark and queue  services also . and later we can used  **kubernetes cluster  also to process our pipeline**. when pipeline will finish it will be released  the resources automatically .

-right now i our task i have  use docker  , airflow and mysql and python (  pandas , requests ,SQLAlchemy and mysql-connector-python library )
+right now in our task i have  use docker  , airflow and mysql and python (  pandas , requests ,SQLAlchemy and mysql-connector-python library )
 Since the dataset is relatively small (1000 records), I have used pandas DataFrame for data processing.
-However, for larger datasets, we could consider leveraging Spark for distributed data processing."
+However, for larger datasets, we could consider leveraging Spark  dataframes for distributed data processing."

 ## (Airflow Setup with MySQL in Docker using Docker Compose For Pipeline  Orchestration purpse or deployment)